Entering or Re-entering The Bahamas

 Requirements as of September 24, 2021 for all passengers entering or re-entering The Bahamas:

-Before departure to The Bahamas, a COVID-19 RT-PCR (swab) test must be taken no more than five (5) days from the date of arrival in The Bahamas.
+Before departure to The Bahamas, all unvaccinated passengers 12 years and older must take a COVID-19 RT-PCR (swab) test within five (5) days of arrival in The Bahamas.
 (The name and address of the lab where test was performed must be clearly displayed on the test result.)

-Once in possession of a negative result, passengers will be required to apply for the Bahamas Travel Health Visa by visiting travel.gov.bs (international), where the negative test result must be uploaded.
+- Once in possession of a negative result, passengers will be required to apply for the Bahamas Travel Health Visa by visiting travel.gov.bs, where the negative test result must be uploaded.
 (The cost of the Travel Health Visa is dependent upon length of stay; it includes the COVID-19 Health insurance which covers passengers for the duration of their stay, and takes up to 72 hours to process.)